MitLware/MitLware-java/README.md

 This repository contains Java interfaces for 'Metaheuristics in the Large', corresponding to the most common metaheuristic components (```Pertub,Accept,Evaluate``` etc).

 There are two parallel sets of interfaces: mutable and immutable.
-The distinction is that implementations of ```immutable``` interfaces are required to be pure functions (i.e. without side-effects).
-In contrast, implementations of ```mutable``` interfaces may be stateful, e.g. successive applications of a mutable ```Accept``` to the same arguments are allowed to yield different results.
+The distinction is that implementations of ```org.mitlware.immutable``` interfaces are required to be pure functions (i.e. without side-effects).
+In contrast, implementations of ```org.mitlware.mutable``` interfaces may be stateful, e.g. successive applications of a mutable ```Accept``` to the same arguments are allowed to yield different results.

-Stateful components are traditional practice, but have the following drawbacks:
+Stateful components are traditional practice in metaheuristic frameworks, but have the following drawbacks:
 * They pose difficulties for algorithm configuration tools that assemble components automatically, since hidden state means that the configurator:
  * Cannot automatically manage dependencies between components.